adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

-I am an interdisciplinary researcher working at the intersection of Human-Computer Interaction (HCI), Behavior Science, and AI/ML.
+I am an interdisciplinary researcher at the intersection of Human-Computer Interaction (HCI), Behavior Science, and AI/ML.
 My interests lie in understanding how humans and models learn from each other to drive new products and insights.
-My research has been applied across diverse fields, including recommendation systems, wearable health, crowdsourcing, and developer tools.
+In particular, my research has focused on advancing human data collection methods for user modeling, personalization, and pattern recognition, applied across diverse domains such as recommendation systems, wearable health, and crowdsourcing.

-I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher, personalizing developer experiences in the age of AI.
+I am currently a Staff Researcher at [MongoDB](https://www.mongodb.com/) focused on personalizing developer experiences in the age of AI.
 Previously, I was a Research Scientist at [Spotify](https://research.atspotify.com/) in the Human-in-the-AI (HAI) Lab, where I focused on human evaluation of recommender systems and modeling users' interactions with the platform.

-I completed my [PhD](https://dl.acm.org/doi/book/10.5555/AAI28962283) in Human-Computer Interaction from Northeastern University, Boston, MA, working with [Stephen Intille](https://www.khoury.northeastern.edu/home/intille/).
+I completed my [PhD](https://dl.acm.org/doi/book/10.5555/AAI28962283) in Human-Computer Interaction from Northeastern University (Boston, MA), working with [Stephen Intille](https://www.khoury.northeastern.edu/home/intille/).
 I introduced a novel experience-sampling method using smartwatches (and multimodal sensor signals) to collect large-scale, personalized self-report data in real-world settings.
-In addition, I built open-source tools for [multi-level modeling](https://reach-lab.github.io/MixWildGUI/) and [AI-assisted annotation](https://signaligner.org/) of longitudinal behavioral data (including self-report and multimodal sensors) to train pattern recognition algorithms.
+In addition, I built open-source tools for [multi-level modeling](https://reach-lab.github.io/MixWildGUI/) and [AI-assisted annotation](https://signaligner.org/) of longitudinal behavioral data (e.g., self-report and multimodal sensors) to train pattern recognition algorithms.

 I regularly publish my work in highly competitive venues, including PACM IMWUT (UbiComp), PACM CSCW, ACM IUI, NeurIPS Workshops, Behavior Research Methods, JMIR, and Translational Behavior Medicine.